isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-plyometrics/index.md

 ###  [1.
 Reebok Men's Nano X Cross Trainer Running Shoes](https://www.amazon.com/dp/B07XD777BM/?tag=p-policy-20)

-If youre looking for the best cross trainer for Plyometrics pick Reebok Nano X. This [shoe](https://pestpolicy.com/best-shoes-for-beachbody-workouts/) accommodates CrossFit workouts, Plyometrics, boot camps, HIIT classes, and any workout youre thinking of doing.
+If youre looking for the best cross trainer for Plyometrics pick Reebok Nano X. This [shoe](https://pestpolicy.com/best-shoes-for-beachbody-workouts/)accommodates CrossFit workouts, Plyometrics, boot camps, HIIT classes, and any workout youre thinking of doing.

 The Nano X offers excellent cushioning thanks to the compressed EVA foam found at the midsole.
 The EVA form offers protection to feet during plyometrics and other intense movements.
 The heel section also features a hard EVA compound that holds the back of the foot in place to prevent unnecessary movements of the heel during jump exercises.